Scientific Name

 Light: E. 'Blood Maria' prefers full sun to partial shade.
 If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Blood Maria' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
-Many growers create their own.
-However, commercial potting mixes for succulents will work fine.
+Many growers create their own, but commercial potting mixes will also work well.

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. 'Blood Maria'.
-If you have saucers under the pots, make sure after a short time to empty the water.
+If you have saucers under the pots, empty the water briefly.
 Water your plant just enough to keep it from shriveling during winter.

 Fertilizing: E. 'Blood Maria' grows well without fertilizer but may benefit from the extra nutrients.
-Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+In spring, use a slow-release or liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

 Repotting: Repot the plant only as needed during spring or early summer.
 To repot your E. 'Blood Maria', ensure the soil is dry before repotting.